 The permanent St Peter’s Church was the outcome of a gift by the Duke of Devonshire costing £5,000.
 The Rectory for this Church was in fact 16 College Road before it became a Dental Surgery.
 Eventually, this church was demolished and is now a block of flats.
 The congregation moved backed to the newly renamed St Saviour’s and St Peter’s Church which is in South Street.

-This is The Beech House Dental Team now, outside our beautiful building.
+This is The Beech House Dental Team from circa 2018, outside our beautiful building.
 The Practice has grown over the years, it’s core is still family centred dentistry but alongside this we also now provide a Referral service for other dentists.
-We have 6 Dentists, 3 Hygienists, 7 Dental Nurses and 4 Receptionists.
+We have 6 Dentists, 3 Hygienists, 10 Dental Nurses and 2 Receptionists.
 M & M Laboratory are located at the side of our building has 3 Technicians who make all our lovely denture work.

 Check out our common problems and emergency guide